0x4447/0x4447_product_s3_email/README.md

 }
 ```

-Remember that the `from` field must use the domain that you added to SES, you won't be able to send email from domains that you did not verified.
+Remember that the `from` field must use the domain that you added to SES, you won't be able to send emails from domains that you did not verify.

 # SES Limitation

-There are to major limitation with SES:
+There are two major limitation with SES:

 1. For security reasons AWS by default allows you to send 200 emails per 24 hour period with a rate of 1 email/second.
 If you think you'll send more then that, you'll have to ask AWS to increase your limit.
 1. By default you can't send emails to unverified addresses.
-If you want the ability to send out and not only receive, you'll have to reach out to AWS to remove this limitation from your account.
+If you want the ability to send out (not only receive), you'll have to reach out to AWS to remove this limitation from your account.

 # Pricing